Read messages on Apple Watch

 Delete a conversation: Swipe left on the conversation in the Messages conversation list, then tap .

-Access photos, audio, and video in a message
+Access photos, audio, music, and video in a message

 Messages can contain photos, audio, and videos.
 To access them from your Apple Watch, follow these steps: